tableflip/nodebot-workshop/README.md

 The workshop will pose a challenge, and will test your code.

-The low level code to talk to the Ardunio is stubbed out.
+The low level code to talk to the Arduino is stubbed out.

 **You _will_ be writing working, executable johnny-five code.**